Real estate is the most tax-advantaged asset class most people never use.

 At the early stage, a single property can often be handled with standard tax software.

 As complexity increases, the value of specialized expertise increases as well.
-Multiple properties, cost segregation, and exchanges introduce variables that require structured planning.
+Multiple properties, cost segregation studies, and 1031 exchanges introduce variables that require structured planning.
+Decisions made during an exchange or after a cost segregation study have multi-year consequences that are difficult to unwind.

 A CPA who focuses on real estate does more than file returns.
-They identify deductions, structure ownership correctly, and ensure compliance with evolving rules.
+They identify deductions, structure ownership correctly (LLC versus individual, for instance), plan around passive loss limitations, and ensure compliance with evolving rules.
+They coordinate with your qualified intermediary during an exchange and with your cost segregation provider on the appropriate reclassification approach.

 Key numbers